conery/dexter/docs/index.md

 The only external dependence is MongoDB.
 Before running Dexter it is necessary to start the MongoDB server running locally.

+> _A planned update is to allow the option of connecting to a SQLite database._

 The overview section is recommended reading before installing Dexter and trying the examples in the tutorial.